 Fusion Splicer: An instrument that splices fibers by fusing or welding them, typically by electrical arc.

-(Here's more on terminations)
+(Here's more on splicing and terminations)

 Attenuation: The reduction in optical power as it passes along a fiber, usually expressed in decibels (dB).
 For fibers, we talk about attenuation coefficient or attenuation per unit length, in dB/km.
 See optical loss